adalundhe/delta-ts/README.md

 Using a store to manage a single bit of state naturally seems a bit clunky and cumbersome.
 This is where Delta's other state management mechanism - atoms - comes in handy.

 Unlike full-blown stores, atoms are designed specifically to handle smaller, focused bits of state.
-Delta offers two ways to instantiate them - via the `useAtom()` hook:
+Let's create an atom via the `useAtom()` hook:

 ```tsx
 // app.tsx